warpje5/hyprland-dotfiles-gruvbox/README.md

 04/02/24 - big update, we are moving to thinner, less rounded, and more light style.
 We have smaller fonts and less gaps.
 I think its time to move to more utilitary direction, big gaps and thick borders just take too much space, althought its looks good.
 I tried to save same aestetics, but make theme less heavy.

+nvim files are not maintained, because i managed to fully switch to emacs somehow. sorry.

 Cursors - capitaine cursors gruvbox (gnome-look.org)